Bernard Mizeki College: Infrastructure Projects

 In recent years, Bernard Mizeki College has undertaken a series of infrastructure development projects.

 A significant milestone was the construction of a 1,000,000-litre (1m³) water reservoir to improve the school’s water security.
 Headmaster Howard Mathews noted, "you cannot build a good school without a reliable water supply."
 This initiative was supported by the successful installation of water pipelines from the nearby Kushinga Phikelela Dam, ensuring a sustainable and independent water source for the college.

 In the area of sports development, two new tennis courts were completed in 2023, followed by the construction of four modern basketball courts in 2024.

 Looking ahead, the college is actively fundraising for the construction of a new multi-purpose pavilion.
 The proposed structure is intended to serve as a central venue for sports events, assemblies, and school ceremonies.
 The project is being spearheaded by the Old Mizekians Association, with further information available on their official website.

+Some parents have enquired whether the Board will consider expanding the school to admit girls.
+The school authorities have advised that there is currently insufficient appropriate infrastructure to support such an expansion.
+While the Board has not issued any formal pronouncement on the matter, there are indications that a separate girls’ school, rather than a co-educational model, may be established nearby or within the Bovey Tracey Estate.
+Timelines for this potential development have not yet been determined.